algolabra-hy/algolabra-hy.github.io/_pages/en/topics.md

 ---

 ## Games
 In this topic, you will choose a game and implement an AI for it.
-For most games listed below, AI can be implemented using the [minimax algorithm with alpha-beta pruning](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning).
+For most games listed below, AI can be implemented using the [minimax algorithm with alpha-beta pruning](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning) that is also (fairly) well explained in [this](https://www.youtube.com/watch?v=l-hh51ncgDI) video.

 The minimax algorithm evaluates possible moves by looking ahead in the game and selecting a move that guarantees a win if such a move exists.
 The algorithm assumes that the AI and the opponent will always make the best possible move for themselves in every situation.
 Since most game states cannot be fully calculated to a guaranteed win, loss, or draw, the algorithm searches ahead for a limited number of moves instead.
 It then uses a heuristic to evaluate how favorable each resulting position is.
 The move that leads to the best outcome according to this evaluation is then chosen.